flintlang/flint/proposals/0002-rename-caller-capabilities.md

 caller is allowed to call a function is based on an _identity_ check.
 Naturally, identities cannot be transferred, and this term better describes Flint's mechanism.

-We'll say a caller is allowed to call a function if it has an appropriate **caller identity**, or simply an appropriate _identity_, rather than a _capability_.
+We'll say a caller is allowed to call a function if it has the appropriate **caller identity**, or simply the appropriate _identity_, rather than _capability_.

 The error message related to invalid function calls due to incompatible caller identities would be
 updated: